-Child Health Specialty Clinics (CHSC) assures a system of care for Iowa Children and Youth with Special Health Care Needs (CYSHCN).
-In Iowa, over 106,000 Iowa children have Special Health Care Needs (National Survey on Children with Special Health Care Needs, 2009/10).
-In 2013, CHSC served over 6,147 children statewide directly through our clinical services, care coordination, and family-to-family support services, and thousands more through public health infrastructure and consultation efforts.
+Child Health Specialty Clinics (CHSC), within the Division of Child and Community Health at the University of Iowa Stead Family Department of Pediatrics, assures a system of care for Iowa Children and Youth with Special Health Care Needs (CYSHCN).
+In Iowa, over 163,488 Iowa children have Special Health Care Needs (National Survey on Children's Health, 2011/12).
+In federal fiscal year 2014, CHSC served 6,749 children statewide through clinical services, care coordination, and family to family support, and thousands more through public health infrastructure and consultation efforts.